Cauldron Boil, and Cauldron Bubble…

 Sap

-the following post first appears in February of 2020. instead of 22 inches of snow, I am now in the middle of a storm that will drop a foot or more.
-But we have started making the sweet stuff. the following post talks about How I learned and became involved in this annual ritual.
+We have started making the sweet maple syrup.The following post talks about how I learned and became involved in this annual ritual.
 A video from 2018 is also attached: